nxt-insurance/nxt_state_machine/README.md

 # NxtStateMachine

 NxtStateMachine is a simple state machine library that ships with an easy to use integration for ActiveRecord.
-It should be easy to implement other integrations.
-It also comes with in memory adapters for Hash and attr_accessor.
+It was build with the intend in mind to make it easy to implement other integrations.
+Beside the ActiveRecord integration, it ships with in memory adapters for Hash and attr_accessor.

-## TODO
-- Test :around_transition callback chain for all integrations
-- What about inheritance? => What would be the expected behaviour? (dup vs. no dup) => Might also make sense to walk the ancestors chain and collect configure blocks => This might be super flexible as we could apply these in amend / reset mode => Probably would be best to have :amend_configuration and :reset_configuration methods on the state_machine
-- Reevaluate the return value of the transition?
-What would you expect?
-- Test implementations for Hash, AttrAccessor

 ```ruby
 class ArticleWorkflow